 I even did some crying and screaming.
 I yelled at Mike.
 I hear that is normal so I guess it’s OK to admit that I did.

 I am not so sure about this one in my case.
 I did not have time to make a deal with anyone before he was gone.
 I did not believe that it really happened.
 I learned how to function by being kind to myself and understanding that I was going through grief and some days I would not be able to handle the strain as well as other days.

 A woe is me feeling can be very overpowering.
 Also just waking up everyday can take such an effort.
 I would listen to positive affirmations.
 I would read pages from self help healing after loss books.
 I would take the puppy for a walk on the beach.
 But sometimes a simple trigger could send me to the restroom with tears rushing down my face.
 Depression is awful and that is why there is therapy and medication.
 If it is something that is preventing you from living your best life, you need to take care of it.
 It doesn’t have to be a crutch forever, but it is OK.

 I do not like that term.
 I will never accept that it was Mike’s time to go.
 I know everyone has a time to go, but since his death was deemed a homicide I don’t think it should have happened.

 My kids had gone back to college.
 School had started and I was taking an extended leave to mourn and take care of all the paperwork and stuff.
-Since I still was in the denial stage the idea of doing something with the ashes wasn’t so important since I knew he shouldn’t really be dead.
+Since I still was in the denial stage the idea of doing something with the ashes wasn’t so important since in my mind I was still trying to change the past.
+He shouldn’t really be dead.